Lymphoma & related disorders

 • Bone marrow is not involved at the time of initial presentation; absence of systemic lymphadenopathy

-• At the time of relapse / progression, shows unusual predilection for involvement of kidney, adrenal gland, liver and central nervous system; may involve bone marrow
+• At the time of relapse / progression, shows an unusual predilection for involvement of kidney, adrenal gland, liver and central nervous system; may involve bone marrow

 Prognostic factors